opengeospatial/ontology-crs/discussion-paper.md

 As an example, the URI for the Lambert93 projected coordinate reference system within this register is written as follows: http://spatialreference.org/ref/sr-org/7527/.
 Its description can also be downloaded in many different formats, but no RDF description is available for now: OGC WKT, ESRI WKT, GML, .PRJ, JSON, GeoServer, USGS, PostGIS, etc.

+The **French national mapping agency (IGN France) registry**[^7].
+Consistently with the requirements of the INSPIRE Directive, IGN France publishes a register of coordinate reference systems defined and maintained by the agency.
+In this register, coordinate reference systems are identified by URIs that use short names rather than numerical codes to designate geodetic resources, i.e. coordinate reference systems, datums, ellipsoids, axes, meridians, etc..
+For example, the "Lambert 2 étendu" projected coordinate reference system, which is based on the NTF (Nouvelle Triangulation Française) geodetic coordinate reference system, is identified by the URI: https://registre.ign.fr/ign/IGNF/crs/IGNF/NTFLAMB2E.
+The description of geodetic resources is structured according to the ISO 19111 model and provided in XML format.
+The equivalence relations between the geodetic resources described by the IGN and those provided by the EPSG register are explicitly stated in the dataset by using EPSG identifiers.
+This register is regularly updated and the way it is published has evolved over the last few years: originally available in the form of a single XML file that could be downloaded from the geodesie.ign.fr Website, its content is now directly accessible by dereferencing the URIs identifying the described geodetic resources.
+However, these descriptions are still provided in XML format, which makes it impossible to query them using SPARQL queries.

 Definitions of coordinate reference systems are often assigned identifiers and registered in specialized registry portals such as the EPSG repository.
-The descriptions of the parameters of the various coordinate reference systems can be downloaded in many formats commonly used in the field of geographic information (WKT, GML, XML, GeoServer, *.PRJ, etc.), except on the European Reference Coordinate System service.
+The descriptions of the parameters of the various coordinate reference systems can be downloaded in many formats commonly used in the field of geographic information (WKT, GML, XML, GeoServer, \*.PRJ, etc.), except on the European Reference Coordinate System service.
 None of these registries, however, provide the coordinate reference system descriptions in the RDF model.
 Accessing the coordinate reference system descriptions provided by these services using SPARQL queries is therefore impossible.
 The actual definitions of CRS behind such registries, e.g. the EPSG database is often used in software libraries and database implementations to allow for conversions between geospatial data served in different coordinate reference system definitions.
 For linked data based databases, but also spatial relational databases such as PostGIS, the EPSG database as either a relational database table or as a separate provided database are state of the art tools to allow a conversions between geometries.